 First, a local community may maintain a hazmat team within its governmental structure.
 Second, a local community may contract with a private firm that provides biohazard or hazmat remediation services.

 There exists a great deal of misinformation about how blood is cleaned off roadways in California and elsewhere in the United States.
-For example, one myth is that California Highway Patrol officers carry Coca-Cola in the trunks of their vehicle car for use in cleaning blood of roadways.
+For example, one myth is that California Highway Patrol officers carry Coca-Cola in the trunks of their vehicle car for use in cleaning the blood off roadways.

 There are really two elements associated with cleaning blood, bodily fluids, and other biological material off of a roadway.
 The first phase is collecting any excess blood as well as biological materials and placing it into an appropriate biohazard container for disposal.